mike-koch/Mods-for-HESK/CONTRIBUTING.md

 ## Getting Started
 If you have already completed any of these steps in the past (such as creating a GitHub account), you can skip the respective step.
- - Make sure you have a [GitHub account](http://github.com/signup/free)
+ - Make sure you have a [GitLab account](https://gitlab.com/users/sign_in)
- - Fork the repository on GitHub (for more help consult the [GitHub documentation](https://help.github.com/articles/fork-a-repo/))
+ - Fork the repository on GitLab

 ## Making Changes
  - Create a feature branch from where to base your work off of